HWStradling/Berzerk/README.md

 ## Planned Fixes/Improvements:

+- Fix buggy options menu and modify animations for better UX.
-- Couple chosen volume with player profile/saves,
+- Couple chosen volume with player profile/saves.
 - Allow custom profile creation and rework profile UI dropdown element population on options page.
 - Modify the achivements window to display input validation and other notifications.
 - Decouple movement and shooting (while Berzerk-like, it gives a clunky gameplay experience).